gabrielcc2/AStudyOnCrossLanguageInformationRetrievalSupportForAResearchPaperRecommender/README.md

 - Evaluation.
 - Create proper documentation (JavaDocs), including explanations on all the server configurations.
 - Check and upload Moses model support, add this to documentation.
+- Extend LSI to accept new terms during indexing.
+Improve training data.

 Future work:
 ===============

+- Comprehensive evaluation under a more realistic scenario, using an acceptable dataset.
 - Facilitate the server configurations so as to make the system more portable.
 - Adapting to an existing domain and testing infrastructure might be fruitful, specially since it would provide a clearer way for evaluating benefits and shortcomings of the methods used.
+- Decide on valid LSA training-data.
 - Optionally other configurations could be studied.
 The use of aditional information available to the recommender system, as a way of supporting translation-disambiguation, could be of interest for it represents a stronger embedding of the system with the translation services.
 An inter-lingual net for supporting translation, while coupled with good word-sense predictors, might be of interest as well, since it might lead to better translations and more accurate post-processing.
 Additional improvements with semantics and NLP, as well as extensions to the current LSA model, would be of interest too.
 - The study of embedding the cross-language service into the inner workings of the recommender might be also of interest.
 - Finally, with a basis on our work and the large amount of technologies available, aditional cross-language services could be further built for users, such as cross-languge query suggestions,  providing multi-lingual explanations for the cross-language recommendations, etc.